Loading…

 OP16-041

-OP16-041Shop on TCGplayer Buggy Blue is still being figured out.
+OP16-041Shop on TCGplayer Buggy (Blue) is still being figured out.
 The clown aggro plan has a higher ceiling than early builds showed, but nobody's locked in the optimal configuration yet.
-Players are testing different Event counts and Blue support packages.
-B-tier right now, with real upside if the community cracks the right list.
+Players are testing different Event counts and Blue support packages, and it remains an unproven but interesting rest-of-field option.

 For the full OP-16 card breakdown and leader abilities in detail, the One Piece TCG OP-16 complete guide has every leader's mechanic explained with the original card pool context.

-Week 1 (June 12-19) was all first impressions.
-OP-16 leaders were untested in EN, Nami was already the data leader from pre-OP-16 tournaments, and most players sleeved up JP-proven Yamato and Blackbeard lists without adjusting for EN card availability or EN player tendencies.
+Launch week was all first impressions.
+OP-16 leaders were untested in EN, Nami was already the data leader from pre-OP-16 tournaments at 57.3%, and most players sleeved up JP-proven Yamato and Blackbeard lists without adjusting for EN card availability or EN player tendencies.

 It's not solved.
-Rosinante and a refined Buggy list could move things.
-But the hierarchy is clear enough that preparation is straightforward.
+A refined Buggy list or further Blackbeard trigger-tech refinement could still move things before OP-17 lands.
+But the current hierarchy, S-tier: Luffy, Enel, Rosinante; Tier 2: Blackbeard, Nami, Yamato, Lucy, Ace, Mihawk, Sengoku, is clear enough that preparation is straightforward.

-Blackbeard trigger tech is the sleeper story of this meta.
-Players who cracked the right trigger count are winning games they have no business winning.
-Players who haven't are losing to Nami draw turns they can't respond to.
-The gap between a 50% pilot and a 60% pilot on this deck comes down to one number: which trigger ratio to run.
+Blackbeard trigger tech remains the sleeper skill-gap story.
+His win rate now leads Tier 2 and is numerically close to the S-tier cutoff, but current tier classification still separates him from Luffy/Enel/Rosinante.
+Players who crack the right trigger count are winning games they have no business winning.
+The gap between a 50% pilot and a 60%+ pilot on this deck comes down to one number: which trigger ratio to run.
 See the Blackbeard deck guide for the current framework.

-GODEEPER: When OP-17 arrives and what EN players gain from the global release.
+GODEEPER: When OP-17 arrives and what EN players gain from the staggered release window.
 OP-17 Release Date: Everything EN Players Need to Know →

-Is Sengoku good in the settled OP-16 meta?
-Sengoku is a solid A-tier deck.
-The Purple ramp plan with Akainu as the Admiral finisher works well at the mid-to-high level, but the setup requirement means faster S-tier decks (Yamato Rush, Nami draw) can get ahead before the Admirals land.
+Is Sengoku good in the current OP-16 meta?
+Sengoku is a solid Tier 2 deck.
+The Purple ramp plan with Akainu as the Admiral finisher works well at the mid-to-high level, but the setup requirement means faster S-tier decks (Luffy, Enel, Rosinante) can get ahead before the Admirals land.

 What should I play if I want to beat Nami?
 Yamato and Blackbeard have the tools to compete with Nami: Black removal can clear Zeus (Nami's draw enabler), and Blackbeard's control mirror can outlast her resource game.
-See our Nami deck guide for matchup details.
+See our Nami deck guide, linked earlier in this report, for matchup details.

 About the author